roundcube/roundcubemail-helpdocs/en_US/settings/preferences.rst

 **Time zone**
     Dates displayed anywhere (e.g. when a message is sent) will be automatically translated into your local time zone.
-    Set this to *Auto* to let the system use your computer's time zone settings or select a sepecif time zone from the list.
+    Set this to *Auto* to let the system use your computer's time zone settings or select a specific time zone from the list.

 **Time format**
     Select how time (hours, minutes) are displayed.

 **Date format**
-    Select the format how dates shoudl be displayed.
+    Select the format how dates should be displayed.

 **Pretty dates**
     With this option checked, dates close to today will be translated into relative terms like "Today", "Yesterday", etc.